 Lost Time Injury Frequency Rate (LTIFR) Calculation

-LTIFR Calculation Lost Time Injury Frequency Rate Calculation and Example
+Understanding the Lost Time Injury Frequency Rate (LTIFR)

-In the complex world of workplace safety, understanding metrics such as the Lost Time Injury Frequency Rate (LTIFR) is crucial for ensuring a safe environment.
-The LTIFR is a measure used by companies to quantify how frequently employees are injured on the job, relative to the number of hours worked.
-By capturing injuries that result in time away from work, this calculation provides insights into both the effectiveness of existing safety protocols and areas needing improvement.
-But how exactly does one go about calculating this important rate?
+Understanding the Lost Time Injury Frequency Rate (LTIFR) is crucial for ensuring a safe workplace.
+It's a key safety metric used to quantify how frequently employees are injured on the job relative to the total hours worked.
+By capturing injuries that result in time away from work, the LTIFR provides valuable insights into the effectiveness of your existing safety protocols and highlights areas needing improvement.

 View LTIFR Examples

-It's important to note though that the calculation can differ slightly across different regions and countries due to variations in reporting requirements, definitions of recordable injuries and other region specific factors.
+Total Hours Worked: The total number of hours worked by all employees during the reporting period, including ordinary hours and overtime, but excluding all forms of leave.
 The below acts as a guide for a common approach but it's best to ensure you factor in region specific requirements as needed.
 For example, in some countries, the definition of a recordable injury can vary between companies and industries or some regions may exclude certain types of injuries or illnesses.

 Example for calculating the LTIFR: